stac-extensions/forecast/README.md

 Some fields may also be applicable for climate forecast data, but it hasn't been written specifically for that domain.

 - Examples:
+  - [Item example for an specific time](examples/item.json): An example STAC Item for a forecast covering a specific instance in time (todo)
-  - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item (todo)
+  - [Item example for a period](examples/item-period.json): An example STAC Item for a forecast covering a period of time (todo)
-  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection (todo)
+  - [Collection example](examples/collection.json): Shows the usage of the extension in a STAC Collection (todo)
 - [JSON Schema](json-schema/schema.json) (todo)
 - [Changelog](./CHANGELOG.md) (todo)